lnferris/ocean_data_tools/README.md

 Adding a new function isn't the only way to help ocean_data_tools in bringing data to the people.
 Python, Julia, etc. translations of existing Matlab functions are also welcomed!

+If you are interested in becoming a formal collaborator (e.g. have direct access and co-manage this repository), please reach out.

 ## Contents

 #### [Building uniform structs from data sources](#building-uniform-structs-from-data-sources-1)